 New roots will form along the buried stem and when these roots have grown sufficiently strong, they will be able to support themselves, thus creating new plants for propagation purposes.

 When to repot

-Rhipsalis elliptica is not considered toxic to humans or animals.
-However, as with all cacti, it is advisable to keep this plant out of reach of small children and pets who may be tempted to nibble on its leaves.
-If ingested, the plant may cause mild stomach upset.
+Graptopetalum macdougallii is not considered to be a particularly toxic plant.
+However, as with all plants, it is best to keep it out of reach of children and pets who may be tempted to nibble on its leaves.

 USDA hardiness zones